Craps Strategy and Odds – How to Win at Craps More Often

-The craps rules are fairly straightforward, but it can look intimidating to novice players.
+While craps rules are fairly straightforward, it can look intimidating to novice players.
 With so many different bets on a craps table, it can appear as if making a smart bet can be almost impossible.

 Yet, only a handful of craps bets make any real sense!

-This is why I decided to look for the best craps strategy out there and talk about how to win in this game.
+Since this is the game I really love and have played multiple times, I decided to look for the best craps strategy out there and talk about how to win in this game.

 I will mention strategies and explain the odds behind craps, which every player should know.

 Before considering any of the options, please keep in mind that the odds in this and all other casino games are very much real, and no amount of experience or knowledge will change them.
 Unlike poker, most casino games can’t be beaten by skill alone.